naveenkrishnan840/Whats-App-AI-Agent/README.md

 </div>

 # Overview
 <b>Ava’s Bot</b> is a smart, multi-agent system designed to provide a seamless, efficient, and personalized experience for users interacting via WhatsApp.
-With the ability to handle text, images, and audio, Ava’s Bot leverages AI-powered NLP, memory management, and multimodal processing to deliver context-aware, human-like conversations.
+With the ability to handle text, images, and audio, Ava’s Bot leverages AI-powered NLP, memory management to deliver context-aware, human-like conversations.

 By integrating SQLite for short-term memory, Qdrant for long-term memory, and real-time workflow automation, Ava’s Bot ensures intelligent decision-making while enhancing user interactions.
 The bot can process text-to-text, text-to-image, image-to-text, text-to-audio, and audio-to-text requests, making it a powerful tool for advanced conversational AI applications.